MartinKlefas/facebook-marketplaces-recommendation-ranking-system/README.md

 		- Resizing and saving with default options will standardise this
 		- code implemented in `clean_images.py`
 2) Convert `Product Categories` into machine readable integers with a dictionary to act as a human readable key.

+# Milestone 4
+Create a vision model & feature extraction model - [implemented in a notebook as a one-off exploration](https://github.com/MartinKlefas/facebook-marketplaces-recommendation-ranking-system/blob/main/retrain.ipynb)
+1) Import data into PyTorch
+2) Strip output layer from ResNet 50 and replace with retrained layer
+3) Create a pre-processor script for future images [image_processor.py](https://github.com/MartinKlefas/facebook-marketplaces-recommendation-ranking-system/blob/main/image_processor.py)
+4) Verify that the CNN sometimes correctly predicts what root category an item will be in.

 > Written with [StackEdit](https://stackedit.io/).